GreenAlgorithms/GreenAlgorithms4HPC/GA_changes.md

 ```
 Second assertion failure occured in `assert x.NGPUS_ != 0`.
 This was commented out to allow for the code to run.

-Third assertin error occured at line `assert (foo.WallclockTimeX.dt.total_seconds() == 0).all()` which was commented out to allow for code to run.
+Third assertion error occured at line `assert (foo.WallclockTimeX.dt.total_seconds() == 0).all()` which was commented out to allow for code to run.

 Additions:
-User flag was added to the sacct command to be able to generate Greel Algo reports on other users.
+User flag was added to the sacct command to be able to generate Green Algo reports on other users.

 `self.df_agg = self.df_agg.copy()` was added due to pandas error.

 3) `main_backend` function return
-We have changed the return of the `main_backend` function so it also return `df` and `df2` dataframes.
+We have changed the return of the `main_backend` function so it also returns `df` and `df2` dataframes.
 We find the `df2` dataframe useful for the purposes of calculating carbon footprint per day/per job for a user.

-3) `__init__.py` csv file creation
+4) `__init__.py` csv file creation
-We added creation of a `data.csv` file in the home directory, which calculate the carbon footprint per day for a user.
-This is useful for our researches to know how sustainable their cluster usage is.
+We created a `data.csv` file in the home directory, which calculates the carbon footprint per day for a user.
+This is useful for our researchers to know how sustainable their cluster usage is.

-4) Addition of user flag
+5) Addition of user flag
 As mentioned before, we added a user flag to be able to run reports for both the user who is logged in and other users in `slurm_extract.py` and `dashboard_output.py`

-5) Addition of extra bash scripts
+6) Addition of extra bash scripts
 We have created additional bash scripts for Alma:
 - `green-algo-batch.sh` - a script to run sbatch jobs from the 'Green Alma' app.
-This was created to reduce the time taken to run the calculations on the login node for researchers who extencively use Alma for high thoughput analysis.
+This was added to optimise the calculation runtime on the login node for researchers who extensively use Alma for high thoughput analysis.
-- `run-GA-Alma.sh` - simple script to run Green Algorithms after irs inirial set upt with `./myCarbonFootprint_Alma.sh` script.
+- `run-GA-Alma.sh` - simple script to run Green Algorithms after its initial setup with `./myCarbonFootprint_Alma.sh` script.

-6) Modified the `cluster_info.yaml` file
+7) Modified the `cluster_info.yaml` file
 We have changed the `cluster_info.yaml` config file so it contains Alma hardware information.